Numerical resolution of McKean-Vlasov FBSDEs using neural networks: A local solver

 \begin{Rem} Because we have to learn the dynamic of the forward process, the use of a backward resolution is not as obvious as in \cite{HPBL18,BHPL19}.
 We have to alternate between forward dynamic estimations and backward resolutions. \\ More precisely, here we solve fully coupled FBSDEs, whereas the works \cite{HPW19,phawarger20} consider decoupled FBSDEs, where the forward process $X$ can be simulated independently of $Y,Z$.
 Estimating the law of $X$ and sampling from a normal distribution allows us to decouple and solve locally the FBSDEs in areas visited by $X$ and its law.
 However, because of this freezing of the forward dynamics, another fixed point problem has to be solved.
-Other approaches for fully coupled FBSDEs like \cite{HL18} and \cite{JPPZ19} rely on the global machine learning method initiated by \cite{HJE17}. \end{Rem}
+Other approaches for fully coupled FBSDEs like \cite{HL18} and \cite{JPPZ19} rely on the global machine learning method initiated by \cite{HJE17}.\\ Notice that we estimate the law dependent part of the dynamics in the first loop but for the resolution loop, we use a normal distribution as training measure.
+Another natural training measure could be the empirical law of the process.
+Here, we employ an hybrid method between the two methods proposed in Remark 2.1 from \cite{BHPL19}.
+We exploit the approximated control to estimate the law of $X$ and use a Gaussian law with the same two first moments as $X$ as training measure.
+In the numerical examples of \cite{BHPL19}, the authors also use Gaussian distributions as training measures, but with fixed parameters through the iterations.
+Here we adapt the training measures during the training to have the same expectation and variance as the controlled process thanks to an exploration step. \end{Rem}